MontealegreLuis/api-problem-spring-boot/docs/throwable-advice.md

 ```

-You can also completely override how `Throwable` objects are managed.
+You can also completely override how `Throwable` objects are handled.
 The example belows removes the exception information and the logging logic and only returns the response

 ```java